MajorZiploc/dotfiles/README.md

 View the Justfile for more commands and details on each command or use (at the root of this project):
 > just -l

+## TODO:

+- Cleanup ubuntu-slim-container
+  - was rushed and has alot of things around that it does not need